theoutfield/sc_sncn_motorcontrol/examples/app_test_hall/doc/index.rst

     :backlinks: none
     :depth: 3

-The purpose of this app is showing the use of the :ref:`Hall Sensor Module <module_hall>`.
+The purpose of this app (app_test_hall) is showing the use of the :ref:`Hall Sensor Module <module_hall>`.
 For that, it implements a simple app that reads the output of a Hall Effect sensor and shows over **XScope** the velocity and absolute position.
 Over console, it will output the electrical position of your shaft.

-Min.
-Nr. of cores: **2**.
+* **Min.
+Nr. of cores**: 2
-Min.
-Nr. of tiles: **2**.
+* **Min.
+Nr. of tiles**: 2

 .. cssclass:: github

   `See Application on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/develop/examples/app_test_hall/>`_

-Quick how-to
+Quick How-to
 ============
 1. **Assemble your SOMANET device** (LINK TO TUTORIAL PAGE).
 2. **Wire up your device** (LINK TO INTERFACING YOUR SOMANET).
 Connect your Hall sensor, power supply cable, and XTAG.
 Power up!